 Past (Oxford)

-• “Metaphysics” This course covers a number of classic papers in ontology, modality, essence, grounding, the philosophy of time, and the laws of nature.
+- Metaphysics This course covers a number of classic papers on ontology, modality, essence, grounding, the philosophy of time, and the laws of nature.

-I am currently rewriting a descendant of the open source logic textbook ForAllX to cover propositional and first-order logic through soundness and completeness for Logic I at MIT.
-This project aims to provide an accessible and yet philosophically and formally rigorous introduction to logic.
-Feel free to contact me if you would like to see a current draft.
+I reworked a distant descendant of the open source logic textbook ForAllX, replacing the majority of the text to cover propositional and first-order logic through soundness and completeness for Logic I at MIT.
+This project aims to provide a philosophically and formally rigorous introduction to logic.
+Here is the PDF I used for the Fall 2024 semester at MIT.
+You can find the source files for the textbook, syllabus, and lecture notes in the GitHub repository.

 Logic Notes

-Here are some highly compressed Logic Notes (Nov 2017) for teaching propositional logic, first-order logic, and propositional modal logic.
-I hope to expand these notes to include further systems in the future, though the aim is to provide a compressed presentation in a uniform notation, not a full exposition of the systems that I include.
+Here are some highly compressed Logic Notes for teaching propositional logic, first-order logic, and propositional modal logic.
+The aim is to provide a compressed presentation in a uniform notation, not a full exposition of the systems that I include.